Euvaz/guix-config/README.md

 A minimal repository dedicated to hosting my Linux dotfiles.

-Utilizing [Ansible](https://www.ansible.com/) and a [Bash](https://www.gnu.org/software/bash/) script in order to handle dependencies and perform configuration tasks.
+Utilizing a minimal [Python](https://www.python.org/) script in order to perform configuration tasks.

 ## How it works